javascript-tutorial/en.javascript.info/1-js/07-object-properties/02-property-accessors/article.md

 # Property getters and setters

-There are two kinds of object properties.
+There are two kinds of object property.

 The first kind is *data properties*.
 We already know how to work with them.
 All properties that we've been using until now were data properties.